surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 11.1.0-b.3 =
+= 11.1.0-rc.1 =

-(2022/02/18) Added a new Document SSO &gt; Edit Visibility &gt; 301 Redirect URL option.
-Fixed an incorrect visual element change on mouseover for The Events Calendar and WP Job Manager option selects.
+(2022/02/19) Added a new Document SSO &gt; Edit Visibility &gt; 301 Redirect URL option.
+Fixed an incorrect visual element change on mouseover for The Events Calendar and WP Job Manager option selects (Premium edition).

 = 11.0.0 =